aukletio/Auklet-Client-C/docs/CONTRIBUTING.md

 ## Run an App

-To run an Auklet-enabled executable called `x` (an executable compiled with the Auklet agent and properly released using the Auklet releaser), run
+To run an Auklet-enabled executable called `x` (an executable compiled with the Auklet agent and properly released using the Auklet releaser), run:

 	client ./x